Meta explains in detail how AI selects content recommended on Facebook and Instagram

 1: Content collection

 According to this page, Instagram users can change the trend of recommended content displayed in the Discover tab by taking either 'Save' or 'Not Interested' actions on content displayed in the Discover tab.
-It seems that you can do it.

-In addition, Facebook's '
+In addition, there are explanatory pages for Facebook's '

-in Software, Web Service, Posted by logu_ii
+in AI, Software, Web Service, Posted by logu_ii